mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-navigate-accrualify.md

 ## How to navigate Accrualify

-When you log into Accrualify, you'll see your dashboard.
-On the upper right hand corner, you can see your avatar.
+When you log in to Accrualify, you're taken directly to your dashboard.
+In the upper right hand corner of the screen, you can see your avatar.

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-1.PNG)